aws/aws-cdk-rfcs/text/66-self-managed-stack-sets.md

   * **Pros**:
     * Cross account permission isn’t required
   * **Cons**:
     * For stack sets, the adding/removing of stack set instances may be orchestrated outside of CDK context.
-This is especially true to service managed stack sets, where instances are added asynchronously by CFN service.
+This is especially true to service managed stack sets, where instances are added asynchronously by CloudFormation service.
     * CDK needs knowledge and access to every child account, and at that point, user should just deploy as cdk single stacks and orchestrate multiple accounts from cdk vs stack sets

 ### [4.2] Asset Publishing

 After bootstrapping the management account, the necessary infrastructure exists to store assets.
 The next step is publishing assets.
 As discussed in section 3, the “deployStackSet“ function in “cloudformation-deployments.ts“ is responsible for deploying assets.
 In a normal stack, assets are deployed to the single account and region specified in the CDK app or shell variables.
 For stack sets, they should be deployed to the account where the stack set exists, but also all regions that the stack set deploys to.

 **Option 1:** Copy from local environment to all regions **(Preferred)**